-The output is a variable whose value depends on the value of the option reduce.
+The loss is a variable whose value depends on the value of the option reduce.
 If it is 'no', it holds the elementwise loss values.
-If it is 'sum\along\second\axis', loss values are summed up along the second axis (i.e. axis=1).
+If it is 'sum_along_second_axis', loss values are summed up along the second axis (i.e. axis=1).